This step sends a text message (SMS) to any contact with a valid phone number.

 This action helps reach out to your contact over the text and further automate your journeys based on their replies.

-Let's drag-drop the delay action step on the journey's canvas.
+Let's drag-drop the Send Text action step on the journey's canvas.

 Click on the step to configure the detailed options.